 Oliver came to the RCR from a varied career across the private and charity sectors.
 He was the Head of the Public Services and Partnerships team at the National Council for Voluntary Organisations (NCVO).
 Subsequent to this he was the Director of Delivery and Performance at the New Forest National Park Authority and then spent six years as the Director of Fellowship at the Royal Society for the Encouragement of Arts, Manufacturing and Commerce (RSA).
 He is the Chair of Sands (Stillbirth and Neo-natal Death Society), on the trustee board of Sustrans, a charity promoting cycling and walking, and was a council member of the National Trust.

-Joe Booth, Executive Director, Education
+Joe Booth, Deputy Chief Executive

 David Botha, Executive Director, Business and Resources

 David leads the development of the RCR as a business, ensuring the effective procurement of services and products, the diversification of income and the relevance of policies and processes for investment, reserves, pricing and sponsorship.

 The Business and Resources Directorate ensures members and Fellows have the best value in the way the RCR operates and is best equipped to develop in order to meet future needs.
 This extends to financial and investment activities, its information technology and communications services and its facilities and estate.

 Gemma has many years of experience leading communications at organisations including Ofsted, the Chartered Institute of Management Accountants and BookTrust.
 She started her working life as a journalist, writing regularly for The Times, The Sunday Telegraph and The Sunday Sun, and editing magazines including Financial Management, Pay Magazine and Design in Business.